-Qualified students can pursue the Ph.D. degree in Applied Mathematics at IUPUI by a special arrangement with the Mathematics Department at Purdue University, West Lafayette, Indiana.
-Please contact the Mathematical Sciences Department at IUPUI for further details.
+Qualified students can pursue the Ph.D. degree at IUPUI in areas with equivalent programs to those at Purdue University, West Lafayette, Indiana.
+Please contact the Department of Mathematical Sciences at IUPUI for further details.

-Courses In Mathematical Sciences
+Courses in Mathematical Sciences

 Note: Statistics courses follow MATH listings.
 P-prerequisite; C-concurrent registration; R-recommended.
-Equiv.-course is equivalent to the indicated course taught at Indiana University-Bloomington or the indicated course taught at Purdue University-West Lafayette.
+Equiv.-course is equivalent to the indicated course taught at Indiana University Bloomington or the indicated course taught at Purdue University, West Lafayette.